 EBMUD can generate over 400,000 Megawatts per hour (MWh) of renewable energy at its hydropower, photovoltaic and cogeneration facilities for its own use and sale.
 Renewable energy can bring in over \$10 million dollars each year.
-EBMUD's innovation in energy management was awarded the National Environmental Achievement Award from the National Association of Clean Water Agencies for the innovative and sustainable practices of our Resource Recovery program, turning organic wastes to energy.

-Through our innovative Resources Recovery Program, EBMUD's wastewater treatment plant became a net energy producer by providing 126 percent of the electricity needed to power the plant from renewable energy generated through food scraps, winery waste, fats, oils and greases and other organic waste.
+EBMUD's efforts to turn organic wastes to energy was awarded the National Environmental Achievement Award from the National Association of Clean Water Agencies for its innovative and sustainable practices .This Resource Recovery Program resulted in EBMUD's wastewater treatment plant becoming a net energy producer by providing 126 percent of the electricity needed to power the plant from renewable energy generated through food scraps, winery waste, fats, oils and greases and other organic waste.
 This reduces greenhouse gas emissions and provides substantial revenue, helping keep wastewater rates low.